Integral Models for Spaces via the Higher Frobenius: Introduction

 \subsection{Summary of results}

-We now state our main theorems informally, with more detailed statements to follow later in this introduction.
-Roughly, we give a new model for $p$-complete spaces which is more amenable to assembly with Sullivan's rational model, essentially realizing a program of Nikolaus; we then state the resulting integral model.
-The key input to these models, to which most of the paper is dedicated, is:
+In this paper, we give an \emph{integral} cochain model for simply connected finite spaces.
+We accomplish this by producing a Frobenius action on certain $\E_{\infty}$-ring spectra and modeling spaces in terms of the fixed points of this action.
+We now state our main theorems informally, with more refined statements to follow later in this introduction.

-\begin{thmArough}[Frobenius Action] For each prime $p$, the Nikolaus--Scholze Frobenius determines an action of the monoidal category $B\Z_{\geq 0}$ on (a certain subcategory of) $p$-complete $\E_{\infty}$-rings. \end{thmArough}
+\begin{thmArough}[Frobenius Action] For each prime $p$, the Nikolaus--Scholze Frobenius determines an action of the monoidal category $B\Z_{\geq 0}$ on the $\infty$-category of $p$-complete $\E_{\infty}$-rings which are finite over the $p$-complete sphere. \end{thmArough}

+In fact, as we explain shortly, the action exists on a larger $\infty$-category of $\E_\infty$-rings which we call $F_p$-stable.
 We may then consider the homotopy fixed points for this Frobenius action, which we call \emph{$p$-Frobenius fixed $\E_{\infty}$-rings}.
 We will explain that a $p$-Frobenius fixed $\E_{\infty}$-ring is the data of an $\E_{\infty}$-ring $A$ equipped with a particular sequence of homotopies, the first of which is a trivialization of its Frobenius endomorphism (cf. Warning \ref{warn:Fptriv}).
+Using this notion, we give a $p$-adic model for spaces:

-We use this notion to give our $p$-adic model for a space $X$, which we will assume to be a simply connected finite complex. \begin{thmBrough}[$p$-adic Model] Let $p$ be a prime.
-Then: \begin{itemize} \item The $\E_{\infty}$-algebra $(\pS)^X$ of cochains on $X$ with values in the $p$-complete sphere is naturally a $p$-Frobenius fixed $\E_{\infty}$-ring. \item The data of the space $X^{\wedge}_p$ is captured completely by $(\pS)^X$ as a $p$-Frobenius fixed $\E_{\infty}$-ring. \end{itemize} \end{thmBrough} In particular, Theorem B implies that the $\E_{\infty}$-ring $S^X$ of sphere-valued cochains on $X$ (i.e., its Spanier-Whitehead dual) is what we will call \emph{Frobenius fixed}, meaning that for each prime $p$, its $p$-completion is $p$-Frobenius fixed.
-These Frobenius fixed $\E_{\infty}$-rings are our integral model for spaces.
+\begin{thmBrough}[$p$-adic Model] Let $p$ be a prime and let $X$ be a simply connected finite complex.
+Then: \begin{itemize} \item The $\E_{\infty}$-algebra $(\pS)^X$ of cochains on $X$ with values in the $p$-complete sphere is naturally a $p$-Frobenius fixed $\E_{\infty}$-ring. \item The data of the space $X^{\wedge}_p$ is captured completely by $(\pS)^X$ as a $p$-Frobenius fixed $\E_{\infty}$-ring. \end{itemize} \end{thmBrough} These $p$-adic models are amenable to assembly into an integral model: in particular, Theorem B implies that the $\E_{\infty}$-ring $\bS^X$ of sphere-valued cochains on $X$ (i.e., its Spanier-Whitehead dual) is what we will call \emph{Frobenius fixed}, meaning that for each prime $p$, its $p$-completion is $p$-Frobenius fixed.
+These Frobenius fixed $\E_{\infty}$-rings are our integral model for spaces:

-\begin{thmCrough}[Integral Model] The data of the space $X$ is captured completely by $S^X$ as a Frobenius fixed $\E_{\infty}$-ring. \end{thmCrough}
+\begin{thmCrough}[Integral Model] The data of a simply connected finite complex $X$ is captured completely by its Spanier-Whitehead dual $\bS^X$ as a Frobenius fixed $\E_{\infty}$-ring. \end{thmCrough}

 We now proceed to a more detailed outline of the paper.